andreasdominik/NNHelferlein.jl/README.md

 # Caveat:
-Please be aware that the package is still in development and not yet compltetely tested.
+Please be aware that the package is still in development and not yet completely tested.
 You may already use it on own risk.

 While reading this, I must add: the package is *almost* ready with an not-so-bad test coverage.
 If you see the tests passing in the moment,